Dupixent Lawsuits And Safety Timeline

 • Medical Expenses

 The medical treatment which a patient requires for lymphoma specifically requires funding through this process.
-The medical expenses include hospital admissions and physician consultations and chemotherapy or radiation treatment and prescription medications and laboratory examinations and post-treatment medical assessments.
+The medical expenses include hospital admissions, physician consultations, chemotherapy or radiation treatment, prescription medications, laboratory examinations and post-treatment medical assessments.

 • Lost Income and Earning Capacity